 Note: In early 2017, 1812Blockhouse published posts looking at the history of Mansfield and Richland County as that history is revealed on maps – maps of the area, county, and nation.
-We are repeating those posts this spring and summer and adding to them with additional maps and local history.

 This is Part Two of a series; Part One can be found here.